tarkus/memcached-usage/README.md

 ## Conclusion

-- Storing fixed size objects in memcached is very tricky.
-Doing this way, you need to carefully adjust the chunk_size and growth_factor to match the object size.
+- Storing fixed size objects in memcached is very tricky, you need to carefully adjust the chunk_size and growth_factor to match the object size.

-- Using memcached as a pool to store varying size objects is mature.
+- Using memcached as a pool to store varying size objects is the mature way.

-- Avoiding store big value into memcached.
+- Avoiding store big objects into memcached.
 Besides memcached's 1MB hard limit on object size, you need very special settings to reduce the wasted memory.
+The usage of store big objects is much lower than store small ones.